National Road: Westward extension

 On May 15, 1820, Congress authorized an extension of the road to St. Louis, on the Mississippi River, and on March 3, 1825, across the Mississippi and to Jefferson City, Missouri.
-Work on the extension between Wheeling and Zanesville, Ohio, used the pre-existing Zane's Trace of old Ebenezer Zane, and was completed in 1833 to the new state capital of Columbus, Ohio, and in 1838 to the college town of Springfield, Ohio.
+Work on the extension between Wheeling and Zanesville, Ohio, used the pre-existing Zane's Trace of Ebenezer Zane, and was completed in 1833 to the new state capital of Columbus, Ohio, and in 1838 to the college town of Springfield, Ohio.

 In 1849, a bridge was completed to carry the National Road across the Ohio River at Wheeling.
 The Wheeling Suspension Bridge, designed by Charles Ellet Jr., was at the time the world's longest bridge span at 1010 ft from tower to tower.

 Transfer to states

 Maintenance costs on the Cumberland Road were becoming more than Congress was willing to bear.
 In agreements with Maryland, Virginia, and Pennsylvania, the road was to be reconstructed and resurfaced.
 The section that ran over Haystack Mountain, just west of Cumberland, was abandoned and a new road was built through the Cumberland Narrows.

 On April 1, 1835, the section from Wheeling to Cumberland was transferred to Maryland, Pennsylvania, and Virginia (now West Virginia).
 The last congressional appropriation was made May 25, 1838, and in 1840, Congress voted against completing the unfinished portion of the road, with the deciding vote being cast by Henry Clay.
-By that time, railroads were proving a better method of long-distance transportation, and the Baltimore and Ohio Railroad was being built west from Baltimore to Cumberland, mostly along the Potomac River, and then by a more direct route than the National Road across the Allegheny Plateau of West Virginia (then Virginia) to Wheeling.
+By that time, railroads were beginning to compete for long-distance transportation.
+The Baltimore and Ohio Railroad was being built west from Baltimore to Cumberland, mostly along the Potomac River, which was a more direct route than the National Road across the Allegheny Plateau of West Virginia (then Virginia) to Wheeling.
 Construction of the National Road stopped in 1839.
-Much of the road through Indiana and Illinois remained unfinished and was transferred to the states.
+Portions of the road through Indiana and Illinois remained unpaved or otherwise rudimentary and were transferred to the states.

 Federal construction of the road stopped at Vandalia, Illinois, which at that time was the state's capital.
 Illinois officials decided not to continue construction without the federal funds because two state roads from Vandalia to the St. Louis area, today's US 40 and Illinois Route 140 (known then as the Alton Road), already existed.